 BaaS vs Open Banking vs Platform Banking

 You need to differentiate these three terms.
-BaaS is frequently confused with open banking as the latter also uses API to connect banks with non-banks.
+Digital banking services are frequently confused with open banking as the latter also uses API to connect banks with non-banks.
 Yet, the core functions of open banking differ significantly.
 Under this model, non-banks use API to access banks’ data and implement it in their financial services.
-For instance, there is a finance management application that people use for keeping track of their monthly spending.
+For instance, there is a finance management application that people use to keep track of their monthly spending.
 The app uses API to integrate transactional data from a bank account of a user and runs analytical operations to help them manage finances more efficiently and improve spending habits.
 The app itself does not provide any new banking service.
 It merely integrates the data that is already stored by a bank into the account management functionality.
 This is how business models of open banking work.

 Unlike open banking, Banking as a Service presents a user with a whole new kind of service.
 The idea behind BaaS is not to give clients what is already built but to use it as a ground for building new banking experiences.